softinio/Fishee/README.md

 ![Fishee Logo By Caspian Rahmanian](FisheeLogo.jpeg)

+<sub>Fishee Logo By [Caspian Rahmanian](https://github.com/ducktinio)</sub>

 # Fishee

 Fishee CLI Tool for Fish Shell

 ## About Fishee

 So I have been a user of Fish Shell for quite a while now and really enjoy using it.

 So I decided to write this CLI tool for Fish Shell that helps me manage my fish history.